 A person may receive what we call a “Target Letter” from the United States Attorney’s Office, letting them know that they are a target of a federal investigation.
 Usually this means they have not yet been charged with a federal crime, but are about to be.
 These letters are short, and tend to raise more questions than answers for the recipient.
 What should a person do upon receiving such a letter?
 Retain a federal criminal defense lawyer like Thomas Gallagher for pre-charge counsel and representation.
 The federal prosecutors may be interested in negotiating prior to charging.
 This can be helpful for the “target” to explore, through their lawyer.
 Other times, it’s possible after deep and thoughtful consideration and counsel from an experienced federal defense lawyer like Gallagher, the “target” may choose to hunker down and prepare for what may come (possibly a federal Grand Jury).
 Either way, events move fast after a target-letter.
 Retaining a lawyer to help with it should be done immediately.

 Police Interrogation Counsel

-If a witness asserts their Fifth Amendment Privilege and refuses to testify, the typical response of prosecutors is to offer immunity.
+If a witness asserts their Fifth Amendment Privilege and refuses to testify, the prosecutor may respond with an offer of immunity.
 But there are several different varieties of immunity, from weak to strong.
 Also – immunity granted in one jurisdiction is not binding upon another, e.g., international, federal, different states, tribal court.
 A witness can assert their Fifth Amendment Privilege and refuse to testify if they have any exposure to criminal prosecution in any jurisdiction (including perjury or previous false statement).
 A good criminal lawyer can help assert the witness’s rights, to help the witness avoid testifying, or get the best possible, most complete immunity.

-Thomas Gallagher has represented numerous people with pre-charge counsel, and witness representation for over 29 years – including many murder and serious felony cases in Minnesota.
+Thomas Gallagher has represented numerous people with pre-charge counsel, and witness representation, since 1988 – including many murder and serious felony cases in Minnesota.